 - Engage with people who tagged the event in their photos and videos on Instagram.
 Try to engage on the same day, while the event is still happening to entice users to swing by your booth.
 You can meet people in person, boost sales and strengthen your ties in the community.

 - Share user-generated content (UGC) whenever you find on-brand, high-quality images featuring your brand.
 Or, to ensure you’ll have great UGC, invite friends to come to your booth and create a party-like atmosphere- ample Instagram content included.
 Do take care to spend time engaging with visitors and not just the people you already know.

 - Finally, be positive about your brand, participating in the market and your community at large.
 Emanate a positive attitude – great energy is palpable and undeniably authentic.
 It makes everyone feel good and will have guests gravitating towards your space at the event.

 Next Steps: Continue Strengthening Your Local Customer Base

 - “The Fashion Startup’s Guide to Growing Traffic Offline”

 - “7 Characteristics of Fashion Brands That Sell”

 - “2019 Retail Forecast: Customer Loyalty”

 Need help with an event marketing strategy?
 Or do you need assistance to make a deep dive into consumer market research?
 We help startup fashion brands, growth stage businesses and enterprise companies alike.
 Get in touch.
-Book your 30 minute consultation session online or reach us via 310-957-5264 or firstname.lastname@example.org.
+Call us at 310-957-5264 or email us at firstname.lastname@example.org.